Rovaniemi has excellent travel connections, please see our Getting here page.

 There are several options in Rovaniemi for local food experiences.
 Please see our Eat and drink page.

-For more information on local food, please see here.
+For more information on local food culture, please see here.

 From mid-June to mid-August, there may be large numbers of mosquitoes and other small insects that pester you.
 They’re not a nuisance in the city centre, but in forested areas, on shorelines and on river banks they can be quite unpleasant.